Long Island: 17th century

 The very first European settlements on Long Island were by settlers from England and its colonies in present-day New England.
 Lion Gardiner settled nearby Gardiners Island.
 The first settlement on the geographic Long Island itself was on October 21, 1640, when Southold was established by the Rev. John Youngs and settlers from New Haven, Connecticut.
 Peter Hallock, one of the settlers, drew the long straw and was granted the honor to step ashore first.
 He is considered the first New World settler on Long Island.
 Southampton was settled in the same year.
 Hempstead followed in 1644, East Hampton in 1648, Huntington in 1653, Brookhaven in 1655, and Smithtown in 1665.

 While the eastern region of Long Island was first settled by the English, the western portion of Long Island was settled by the Dutch; until 1664, the jurisdiction of Long Island was split between the Dutch and English, roughly at the present border between Nassau County and Suffolk County.
 The Dutch founded six towns in present-day Brooklyn beginning in 1645.
 These included: Brooklyn, Gravesend, Flatlands, Flatbush, New Utrecht, and Bushwick.
-The Dutch had granted an English settlement in Hempstead, New York (now in Nassau County) in 1644, but after a boundary dispute they drove out English settlers from the Oyster Bay area.
+The Dutch had granted an English settlement in Hempstead, New York (now in Nassau County) in 1644, but after a boundary dispute, they drove out English settlers from the Oyster Bay area.
 However, in 1664, the English returned to take over the Dutch colony of New Netherland, including Long Island.

 The 1664 land patent granted to the Duke of York included all islands in Long Island Sound.
 The Duke of York held a grudge against Connecticut, as New Haven had hidden three of the judges (John Dixwell, Edward Whalley and William Goffe) who sentenced the Duke's father, King Charles I, to death in 1649.
 Settlers throughout Suffolk County pressed to stay part of Connecticut, but Governor Sir Edmund Andros threatened to eliminate the settlers' rights to land if they did not yield, which they did by 1676.

-All of Long Island (as well as the islands between it and Connecticut) became part of the Province of New York within the Shire of York.
+All of Long Island along with islands between Long Island and Connecticut became part of the Province of New York within the Shire of York.
 Present-day Suffolk County was designated as the East Riding (of Yorkshire), present-day Brooklyn was part of the West Riding, and present-day Queens and Nassau were part of the larger North Riding.
 In 1683, Yorkshire was dissolved and the three original counties on Long Island were established: Kings, Queens, and Suffolk.